 It’s important to start with cold food in the cooler bag.
 For example, if you don’t refrigerate your bread and you make a cheese sandwich, the cheese inside may start off cold but the bread is room temp.
 A cooler bag (and an ice block) will not cool the food down, and therefore, the sandwich would not be cool at lunchtime.
 (Also, mostly room-temp food will cause the ice block to “sweat” quite a bit, causing an excess of moisture).

 What I’m saying is that, whether you prepare lunches the night before or in the morning, if you start with a lunch container full of cold food, that is the most important thing.

 A large enough ice block must be included with lunches.
 In our house, we use one of those oversized hard blue ice blocks and put it in the cooler on the top of the food.
 I’ve found that the smaller ice blocks and “pillow” type ones don’t do the job as well.
 My kids’ lunches are cold at lunchtime and in fact, if they’ve brought home unopened yogurt containers, at 3pm the yogurt is still cool and we can repack it the next day.

 Additionally, if you freeze a tubed yogurt, juice box, or (not quite full – needs expansion room) water bottle and include that, it will be thawed by lunchtime and will keep the lunch even colder.
-(A neat trick for “sweating” water bottles is to put it in a clean sock to absorb any moisture caused by condensation as it thaws.
+(A neat trick for “sweating” water bottles, (or even ice blocks in extra warm climates), is to put it in a clean sock to absorb any moisture caused by condensation as it thaws.
 You could also pack it in a zip-lock bag.).

 Lunches should be kept inside in a temperature controlled environment.
 If kids are say, at camp, and lunches are kept outside where it’s warm, in the sun, (or in a hot car), they will not stay cool.